hasura/graphqurl/README.md

 #### Auto-complete

-GraphQURL can auto-complete queries using schema introspection.
+Graphqurl can auto-complete queries using schema introspection.
 Execute the command without providing a query string:

 ```bash